bevyengine/bevy-website/release-content/0.16/release-notes/gpu_driven_rendering.md

     c.
 The GPU renders each such visible object.

-For large scenes that may have tens of thousands of objects, GPU-driven rendering frequently results in reduction in CPU rendering overhead of 3× or more.
+For large scenes that may have tens of thousands of objects, GPU-driven rendering frequently results in a reduction in CPU rendering overhead of 3× or more.
 It's also necessary for occlusion culling, because of the GPU transform step (5(b) above).

-Internally, GPU-driven rendering is less a single technique than a collection of techniques.
+Internally, GPU-driven rendering is less a single technique than a combination of several techniques.
 These include:

 * *Multi-draw indirect* (MDI), a GPU API that allows multiple meshes to be drawn in a single drawcall, the details of which the GPU provides by filling out tables in GPU memory.
 In order to use MDI effectively, Bevy uses a new subsystem, the *mesh allocator*, which manages the details of packing meshes together in GPU memory.